 This class is designed to familiarize students with the Technology Applications Standards and Competencies for Texas teachers and help prepare them to effectively use technology in planning and delivering instruction.
 Required of all education majors.
-Fulfills Technology requirement for teacher education students.
-Pre-Requisites: Grade of "Pass" in EDU 1302; or a grade of 'C' or higher in EDU 1201 or EDU 2201
+Fulfills Technology

 EDU 2343 Educational Psychology